14 Fun Things to Do in Beaufort NC + BeyondUnited States

 Learn all about Beaufort’s legends on a ghost tour.

 With a long history that includes both wars and plenty of pirates, Beaufort has plenty of ghost stories to share!
 Depending on the group you have with you, you can find everything from family-friendly tours in the sunshine to spooky adults-only, late-night options available in Beaufort.

 Located in nearby Atlantic Beach, Fort Macon was originally built in the first half of the 19th century to protect the coast without a specific war in mind, but that mission quickly changed with the outbreak of the American Civil War in 1861.

 The fort was held by both Union and Confederate troops at different points during the war and later functioned as a prison during the Reconstruction era.
 The fort also played a small role in the Spanish-American War and in World War II, though it saw no action at that time.

-Today, the fort and the surrounding area are a state park and make an interesting stop when visiting > the Crystal Coast area. > > Not only is the fort itself worth checking out, Fort Macon State Park has public beach access that > was always my family’s pick for beach days growing up: free parking, free access, lifeguards, and > bathrooms/changing facilities make it a great place to spend a day under the sun and in the waves. > > Go horseback riding along the beach.
+Today, the fort and the surrounding area are a state park and make an interesting stop when visiting the Crystal Coast area.

+Not only is the fort itself worth checking out, but Fort Macon State Park also has public beach access that was always my family’s pick for beach days growing up: free parking, free access, lifeguards, and bathrooms/changing facilities make it a great place to spend a day under the sun and in the waves.

+Go horseback riding along the beach.